 The degree is a 98-credit program and takes a minimum of 4 years to complete, across 8 semesters.

 Degree Campus Locations

-These are the Alliant campuses where this program is waiting for you to make your impact.
+These are the Alliant campuses in California where this program is waiting for you to make your impact.
 Click the image to learn more about each campus and what specific Californian wonders there are to explore.